clemsos/writings/_quora/2017-04-17-How-do-French-men-feel-about-being-forbidden-by-law-to-request-a-paternity-test.md

 language: en
 title: |
-    How do French men feel about being forbidden by law to request a paternity test? - Quora
+    How do French men feel about being forbidden by law to request a paternity test?
 ---

 The restrictions on paternity tests are the expression of an idea that